Living with twins or triplets is a very special challenge and a wonderful adventure. Read on to learn more about life

 Many chapters offer an annual or biannual consignment sale, which is so important since you need twice the supplies – clothes, underwear, diaper mountains.
 You can score some great finds at a fraction of the cost, and have a much greater likelihood of getting matching items since parents of multiples are buying for two or three.

 These clubs can also help you with the mental and physical strain of your bustling family.
 Seek out parents whose children are slightly older than yours and learn from their experiences.
 They will probably have some great practical advice.

 Whether you have one child or many, Mothers of Preschoolers (MOPs) is another great organization for moms to have adult conversation and friendship while your children have free childcare.
 There are various chapter groups nationwide, and it's a great place to get some much-needed parenting refreshment.

 The exchange with experienced twin parents will help you to do justice to them and to organize everyday life.
 The older the children get, the more difficult it can be to keep up with their schedule.

 Especially when you're working full time, it's difficult to coordinate your activities with your schedule's other demands, so look into arranging a carpool.
 A good calendar system and clear communication can help you keep your family life and other obligations organized.

 Many parents of multiples swear by routines, such as meal plans with a fixed weekly rhythm.
-They might have Noodle Monday, Soup Wednesday or Pizza Friday help you to save time when thinking, shopping and cooking.
+They might have Noodle Monday, Soup Wednesday, or Pizza Friday to help you to save time when thinking, shopping, and cooking.
 These families with more than one child learn how to harness their children early on for household chores.
 So the house is quickly tidied up again and there is time for the family.